vonfalk/storm-javavis/doc/03-Basic_Storm/04-Expressions.md

 Basic Storm supports the following literals:
 * __Strings:__ enclosed in double quotes (`"abc"`).
 A string evaluates to a `core:Str` object.
-Since `Str` objects are immutable, it is undefined wether each evaluation will return the same or a different `Str` object. (at the moment, they differ).
+Since `Str` objects are immutable, it is undefined whether each evaluation will return the same or a different `Str` object. (at the moment, they differ).
 * __Integers:__ a simple number.
 Negative numbers are not supported (the unary `-` operator is not implemented yet).
 Use `0 - 1` instead.
 Integer literals evaluate to a `core:Int` by default,